binocarlos/kettle-ui/README.md

  * navbar - the React element to use as the navbar
  * width - the width of the navbar (default=200px)
  * height - the height of the topbar (default=64px)
+ * styles - override styles of the navbar
+ * paperprops - the paper props for the navbar

 ```javascript
 import React, {Component, PropTypes} from 'react'
 import AppBar from 'material-ui/AppBar'